Google BigQuery: Import Activity Data

 Fields imported through Google BigQuery will require custom data mapping.
 For assistance mapping your custom data to Lytics user fields, please contact Lytics Support.

-- Select Import Events from the list of workflows.
+- Select Google Cloud from the list of providers.

 - In the Stream text input, enter the stream where imported data will go.